Mesoscopic conductance fluctuations and noise in disordered Majorana wires: Mathematical preliminaries

 According to Eq.\ \eqref{N_B_and_N_F}, Cartan algebra of $n = 1$ sigma model is parametrised by one parameter ($\theta_B$), originating from the BB sector, while for the two-replica case ($n=2$), $\check{\theta}$ can be represented as a linear combination of three commuting generators $h_i$, two from the BB sector and one from the FF sector: \be \check{\theta} = \thone \check{h}_{B1} + \thtwo \check{h}_{B2} + i \thF \check{h}_{F}, \ee where $\theta_i$ are real on the sigma-model manifold.

 An important mathematical structure is the \textit{root system} with respect to $h_i$.
 It consists of matrices $Z_\alpha$, called \textit{root vectors}, which are eigenvectors for all $h_i$ acting in the adjoint representation: $[\check{\theta}, Z_\alpha] = \alpha(\theta) Z_\alpha$, where $\alpha$ is a linear function on the Cartan algebra, called a \textit{root}. \emph{Positive roots}\ are chosen as a subset $\mathcal{R}_+$ that lies in a selected half-plane in the dual vector space.
 Peculiarity of supermanifolds with respect to the well-known noncompact symmetric spaces \cite{Helgason} is the fact that root vectors belonging to off-diagonal blocks in the BF space are Grassmann numbers.
 The corresponding roots should be counted with negative multiplicities \cite{Zirnbauer1991,MMZ}.
-The root system of class D with $n=2$ is presented in Appendix~\ref{app:basis_and_root_system}, see Table \ref{T:roots} and Fig.\ \ref{fig:roots}.
+The root system of class D with $n=2$ is presented in Table \ref{T:roots} and Fig.\ \ref{fig:roots}, see Appendix~\ref{app:basis_and_root_system}.

 The root system is symmetric with respect to the so-called Weyl group, which is generated by reflections with respect to the planes perpendicular to each commuting root and thus acting in the dual Cartan space.
+Studying the action of the same group on the original Cartan space allows one to choose its minimal domain, which is called a \textit{Weyl chamber}.
+The values of the Cartan angles $\check\theta$ in parametrization \eqref{Cartan_parametrization} should be restricted to this domain.
+Otherwise, the parametrization would be redundant, as the whole Cartan space is already covered by the $U$ matrix [see \eqref{Cartan_parametrization}].

+In the following, we will consider radial wavefunctions that depend only on $\theta_i$ and obey the symmetries given by the Weyl group.
 In the supersymmetric case, the Weyl group consists of the BB and FF sectors.
-In the following we will consider radial wavefunctions that depend only on $\theta_i$ and are symmetric with respect to the BB part of the Weyl group (the action of the FF part or the Weyl group ensures wavefunctions are even functions of $\thF$).
-This subgroup is generated by sign flips of $\thone$, $\thtwo$ and their interchange ($\thone \leftrightarrow \thtwo$).
-Wavefunction symmetry allows to consider only one sector in the $(\thone, \thtwo)$ plane, called \textit{Weyl chamber}.
-We choose it to be $\thone > \thtwo > 0$.
+In class D with two replicas, FF part of the Weyl group ensures radial wavefunctions are even functions of $\thF$, while BB part is generated by sign flips of $\thone$, $\thtwo$ and their interchange ($\thone \leftrightarrow \thtwo$).
+That's why we will study radial functions only in one Weyl chamber, which we choose to be $\thone \geq \thtwo \geq 0$.